annazhang1998/PKUdmg2020/README.md

 The lectures are **9:00-12:00 on July 6-17 (Monday-Friday), 2020**.

+To practise proposed algorithms, you need to bring your own labtop, [with R installed](https://rstudio.com/products/rstudio/download/#download).

 The lectures will be **in English**.

-You may visit our [repository on github](https://github.com/annazhang1998/PKUdmg2020)  ``PKUdmg2020`` to get the files and codes for the course.
+You may visit our [repository on github ``PKUdmg2020``](https://github.com/annazhang1998/PKUdmg2020)  to get the files and codes for the course.

 ## Course Information
 The courses will be given by [**Prof. Adrian Raftery**](https://www.stat.washington.edu/raftery/), [**Prof. Junni Zhang**](http://scholar.pku.edu.cn/jnzhang/home) and [**Prof. Ting Li**](http://ssps.ruc.edu.cn/index.php?s=/Index/teacher_cont/cid/8/teaid/41.html)  at Peking University.